 Once I was done with the flights, I applied for the E-Visa which cost me about 1200 INR.
 The best thing about the Sri Lanka E-Visa is that it takes barely 10-15 minutes to get your visa approved.
 All you have to do is go to the Sri Lankan E-Visa website, fill out the form, make the payment, and wait.

 And you will have an approved visa to enter this island nation.
+You can apply for a visa here.

 Best Time to Visit Sri Lanka